 Rich and creamy White Chocolate Raspberry Cheesecake Bars made with a white chocolate cheesecake filling, thick raspberry swirl and a buttery shortbread crust.

-Of the hundreds of dessert recipes on this site I only have one cheesecake recipe.
-What?!
-Why?!
-Madness!
-It was time to change that.
 Bonus: This recipe is less intimidating than making a regular cheesecake.
 No need for a springform pan and no water bath.

 I have been planning to create a White Chocolate Raspberry Cheesecake recipe for months, and I finally got the push I needed when I saw a recipe on the Food Charlatan.
 Karen’s Cheesecake Bars had a SHORTBREAD CRUST, and I was sooooo intrigued.
 Yes, I love a graham cracker crust like nobody’s business (proof here, here, here), BUT, a shortbread crust sounds so fabulous!
 I took that shortbread crust, then added my favorite white chocolate cheesecake filling and thick swirls of sweet-tart raspberry puree.
 If you’re wondering if it is as insanely delicious as it sounds, the answer is YES.